Suriname opposition asks Bouterse to concede amid slow count

-PARAMARIBO, Suriname (AP) - Votes were still being counted Thursday three days after Suriname’s elections, with the opposition urging the government to concede defeat and President Desi Bouterse calling for a recount even though the final tally had not yet released.
+PARAMARIBO, Suriname (AP) - Votes were still being counted Thursday three days after Suriname’s elections, with the opposition urging the government to concede defeat and President Desi Bouterse calling for a recount even though the final tally had not yet been released.

 The counting from Monday’s National Assembly election has been extremely slow.
 Normally a preliminary result is released the next morning and the failure to do so has irritated the chairman of the Independent Electoral Bureau, Jennifer Van Dijk-Silos, who has called the elections “the worst organized” she has seen in her career.